Puleleti

 Puleleti is a traditional confection found in the low-lying Polynesian atoll islands of Tuvalu and Tokelau, made from desiccated coconut mixed with coconut syrup and rolled into balls.

-To prepare Puleleti, several mature coconuts were gathered and the nut is cut open and the flesh scrapped with a grater.
-The shavings were layered out in the sun and was left to dry for several hours.
-After drying, the flesh was pounded, with coconut syrup being added to the mixture until oil leaked out.
-The paste was formed into balls, being squeezed to extract any oil from them and were left to dry.
-Preparing the Puleleti was a laborious task, and so they were something that was only made on occasion.
-The confection has good preservative properties, and were wrapped in pandanus leaves and stored in baskets hanging from roof beams, keeping for up to a year.
+To prepare Puleleti, several mature coconuts are gathered and the nut is cut open and the flesh scraped with a grater.
+The shavings are layered out in the sun and was left to dry for several hours.
+After drying, the flesh is pounded, with coconut syrup being added to the mixture until oil leaks out.
+The paste is formed into balls, being squeezed to extract any oil from them and the balls are left to dry.
+Preparing puleleti is a laborious task, and so they are something that is only made on occasion.
+The confection has good preservative properties, and is wrapped in pandanus leaves and stored in baskets hanging from roof beams, keeping for up to a year.

-Puleleti can also be made from caramelised sugar as a substitute, especially when coconut syrup is unavailable.
+Puleleti can also be made from caramelized sugar as a substitute, especially when coconut syrup is unavailable.